Blind Ministry

 Contact: Ron Bostick

 During this annual event, we provide numerous acts of service for our church, community, and country.
-We begin with breakfast in the Family Life Center at 8:00 am, and most activities will be completed by noon.
-There will be many opportunities available for all ages to participate.
-Nursery care will be provided.
-Some of the activities will be at RLC and others off site.
+We begin with breakfast in the Family Life Center at 8:00 am, and most activities are completed by noon.
+There are many opportunities available for all ages to participate.
+Nursery care provided.
+Some of the activities will be at RLC and others off-site.

-This year, some activities include Habitat for Humanity, Lutheran World Relief care packages, card making, quilting and sewing, and much more.
-You will find the full listing at the link below or on the paper forms located at the information tables.
+In the past, activities included Habitat for Humanity, Lutheran World Relief care packages, card making, quilting and sewing, and much more.
+You will find the full listing closer to the date of event.

 Contact: Jan Boyer